Home / Advanced Search

 FDMP-Fluid Dynamics & Materials Processing, Vol.19, No.6, pp. 1709-1720, 2023, DOI:10.32604/fdmp.2023.025513

 Abstract Pitting corrosion often occurs due to the presence of various corrosive substances, such as CO2 and H2S, in the pipe service environment.
 As a result of this process, the residual strength of oil pipes is reduced and this can compromise the integrity of the entire pipe string.
 In the present work, a model is introduced on the basis of the API579 standard to determine the so-called stress concentration coefficient.
 The model accounts for pitting corrosion shapes such as shallow semi-circles, semi-circles, and deep semi-circles.
-The relationship between the corrosion pit depth and opening diameter and the residual strength of the… More >
+The relationship between the corrosion pit depth and opening diameter and the… More >

 • Open Access